blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - When Rawi claims that he heard/met the person but he did not originally heard/met the person
 - They mostly use the Sami’aa form of Tahammum
 - Considered as crime in Hadeeth science as it is purposely confusing isnaad and causing ambiguity
-- Imam Subah: “to fornicate is dearer to me than tadlees”
+- Imam Subah: "to fornicate is dearer to me than tadlees"
 - Imam Shafi’ee never taken riwayah from anyone who do Tadlees
 - Other Ulema take from them provided supported by other proofs
 - iii.
 Tadlees al Shuyookh
 - Purposely refers to Shaykh who is not popularly known by some popular names causing ambiguity
-- Eg. “My Shaykh Ahmad” but this Ahmad may be not Ahmad ibn Hanbal people perceive
+- Eg. "My Shaykh Ahmad" but this Ahmad may be not Ahmad ibn Hanbal people perceive
 - iv.
 Other Categories
 - Tadlees at Tarf:
 - a.
 Deception in Tarf